Peter Foakes

 Peter Foakes (11 September 1946 – 18 September 2006) was an English football referee in the Football League and Premier League.
 During his time on the List he was based in Clacton-on-Sea in Essex and was by profession a teacher.
+He is the father of England and Surrey Cricketer Ben Foakes.

 Career

 Foakes did not become a Football League linesman until the age of thirty seven in 1984.
 However, it then took him just three more years to graduate to the full Referees List.

 His first few years of officiating culminated in taking charge of an FA Cup quarter final at White Hart Lane between Tottenham (the eventual Cup winners) and Notts County.
 He officiated regularly in the former League Division One and was therefore an unsurprising choice for the new Premier League in 1992–93.